 By school-age, Aussie kids had sidestepped hazards beyond the schoolyard, surviving some of the world's most deadly jellyfish, sharks, snakes, spiders, and more.
-So, the smart kids would reply to the daunting challenge of "Ornithorhynchus is a hard word, spell it," by simply answering "I...T," choosing to focus on the literal meaning of the sentence.
+So, faced with the local version of a schooled jibe that somehow flew around the world before the Internet, the smart kids would reply to the daunting challenge of "Ornithorhynchus is a hard word, spell it," by simply answering "I...T," choosing to focus on the literal meaning of the sentence.

 For anyone with an interest in words though, what words suggest, rather than what they denote, might hold special interest.

 Pioneering professors of phonetics showed how we say more than what we literally mean in our choice of words.
 It was the character, Professor Henry Higgins, in George Bernard Shaw's play Pygmalion and Higgins's subsequent appearance in the Rodgers and Hammerstein musical version, My Fair Lady, that popularized some wide awareness of how language choice and pronunciation marked class stratification.
 The character of Higgins was based in part on the pioneering, prolific but cantankerous British professor of phonetics, Henry Sweet.

 Beyond this, the words we choose tell much about us, as later linguists and psychologists have shown.
 They know more than we do ourselves about the meanings we share, through the words we choose and how we speak.

 For example, in the early twentieth century, European researchers speculated that a high ratio of nouns (and their related adjectives, articles etc.) to verbs (and their related adverbs etc.) might be a flag for people having some psychological challenges.
 Linguistic researchers have long noted that someone using many verbs versus nouns projected a more in-touch, vigorous personality.